-Consistently voted one of the top 50 places to visit in the USA, Chattanooga is a great destination for a relaxing and fun holiday.
-Whether you’re travelling solo, planning a romantic getaway, on a road trip, or taking a family vacation, there are limitless fun things to do in Chattanooga.
+Consistently voted one of the top 50 places to visit in the USA, Chattanooga is an excellent destination for a relaxing and fun holiday.
+Whether travelling solo, planning a romantic getaway, on a road trip, or taking a family vacation, there are limitless fun things to do in Chattanooga.

-The city is full of fascinating history and has many stunning natural vistas and unique tourist attractions to explore.
+The city has a fascinating history, and there are many stunning natural vistas and unique tourist attractions to explore.
 To help kickstart your itinerary, we’ve made a list of 7 of the best things to do in Chattanooga.

 The History of Chattanooga

-Inhabitation of the Chattanooga area dates back to before 10,000 BC.
+The Chattanooga area was inhabited before 10,000 BC.
 The first people to live in the area were Native American tribes.
 In 1776, the Cherokee tribe resisted new American settlers when they tried to take the land.

 In 1838, the United States government forced the Cherokee and other native tribes out of their homelands.
 They were moved to the Indian Territory in Oklahoma.
 This forceful relocation is known as the Trail of Tears due to the hardship and fatalities the tribes faced.

 One year later, the city of Chattanooga, Tennessee, was founded.
 Thanks to its location along the Tennessee River, the city had access to trade routes.
-By the 1850s, Chattanooga’s population and economy boomed with the arrival of the railroad.
+By the 1850s, Chattanooga’s population and economy boomed with the railroad’s arrival.

 In November 1863, Union armed forces arrived in Chattanooga and attacked the Confederate army.
 The battle lasted 3 days and ended with the Union defeating the Confederacy and taking the city.
 The Battles for Chattanooga are widely considered one of the 3 most important battles that helped the Union win the war.